-In this way these Integrated Assessments act as a check on the developing skills, knowledge and insights of the student as they progress through the course: they create a significant formative evaluation point for the student.
+In this way these Integrated Assessments act as a check on the developing skills, knowledge and insights of the student as they progress through the course.
+They create a significant formative evaluation point for the student and also act as a quality control mechanism for the grading of the individual key activities that are graded by individual tutors.